Wang Hun (general): Dispute with Wang Jun

 Wang Hun only crossed the Yangtze one day after Wang Jun entered Jianye.
 After hearing of Sun Hao's surrender, Wang Hun grew dejected and was resentful towards Wang Jun.
 He was on the verge of attacking Wang Jun, but tensions between the two temporarily subsided after Wang Jun handed Sun Hao over to Wang Hun as a compromise.
 Not long after, Wang Hun submitted a petition accusing Wang Jun of violating orders and committing crimes.
-Wang Hun had powerful friends in the court, and Wang Ji was married to Sima Yan's sister, so the court heavily sided with Wang Hun in the ordeal.
+Wang Hun had powerful friends in the court, and Wang Ji was married to Sima Yan's sister Princess Changshan, so the court heavily sided with Wang Hun in the ordeal.
 They called for Wang Jun to be brought back to Luoyang in a prison cart, but Sima Yan refused, although he acknowledged that Wang Jun had committed transgressions during the conquest.
 Later, Wang Hun and his supporters began raking up accusations against Wang Jun, including claims that he and his men partook in looting and burning palaces, but Wang Jun was able to defend and explain himself.

 Sima Yan ordered his minister, Liu Song, to give the final verdict.
 Liu Song gave Wang Hun the chief achievement while Wang Jun was given the middle achievement.
 Despite Liu Song's verdict, Sima Yan was not satisfied with the outcome and would reward Wang Jun handsomely at a later time.
 Although the situation was resolved, the two men held on to their disdain for one another.
 In court, Wang Hun would often boast about his achievements in the conquest and storm out whenever he felt upset over not getting to claim victory.
 Meanwhile, Wang Jun increased his personal security, fearing that Wang Hun may kill him one day.
 During a visit from Wang Hun, Wang Jun surrounded himself with disciplined guards first before letting Wang Hun in.